Harary's Sum and Integral Sum Graphs -- A Survey in detail: On Maximal integral sum Graphs

-Now, we present a few results on isomorphism of complete multipartite graphs of same order.
-These results are used to compare integral sum graphs $G_{-m,n}$ of same order of $m+n+1$, $m,n\in \mathbb{N}$.
-Here, comparing of integral sum graphs of same order means comparing of integral sum graphs of same order without vertex labels until otherwise it is mentioned.
+We present here results on isomorphism of complete multipartite graphs of same order.
+These results are used to compare integral sum graphs $G_{-m,n}$ of same order of $m+n+1$, $m\in \mathbb{N}_0$ and $n\in \mathbb{N}$.
+Comparing of integral sum graphs of same order means comparing of integral sum graphs of same order without vertex labels until otherwise it is mentioned.